 Under the Trust Agreement, the District may issue Additional Parity Obligations, including Additional Bonds and VRA Subordinate Obligations, for the District's Capital Improvement Program or to refund outstanding Senior Indebtedness or Parity Obligations subject to the District's demonstrating its compliance with the conditions for the incurrence thereof under the Trust Agreement or qualifying for an exception thereto.
-The District anticipates that it will finance a portion of its Capital Improvement Program with future issues of Additional Parity Obligations, which may be evidenced by additional VRA Subordinate Obligations and Junior Obligations.
-See "-Limitations on Indebtedness" in Appendix C.
+The District anticipates that it will finance a portion of its Capital Improvement

+Program with future issues of Additional Parity Obligations, which may be evidenced by additional VRA Subordinate Obligations, and Junior Obligations, which are subordinate to Parity Obligations.
+See "- Limitations on Indebtedness" in Appendix C.